 The manmade reason for this pink water is the concentration of the microorganisms.
 This is also why the flamingos from the area are pinker than most flamingos because they eat more of the brine shrimp that makes them pink (sadly, humans can’t get pink from eating it).
 I wonder if the flamingo poop is pink too…

 Can You Swim in Pink Lakes?

 Sorry to disappoint everyone, but you cannot swim in pink lakes anymore.
 More than half of the lakes of Las Coloradas are privately owned and fenced, so you can’t trespass.
 Back when these lakes weren’t as popular as they are now (thank Instagram for that!), there were some that you could get into as they weren’t used for salt production.

 These days it’s all guarded by security and you can’t really even touch the water.
-Guards on motorcycles are seriously everywhere now and they will stop you immediately.
+Guards on motorcycles and ATVs are seriously everywhere now and they will stop you immediately.

 The good news is that you haven’t missed much!
-The lakes are VERY shallow and water level gets to your knees the most.
+The lakes are VERY shallow and the water level gets to your knees the most.
 The water is super salty, so your skin gets dry and disgusting, some even claimed to have burnt their skin.
-On the plus side, on your way to Las Coloradas you will pass an entire coast of beautiful white sand beaches.
+On the plus side, on your way to Las Coloradas you will pass an entire coast of beautiful white-sand beaches.